dschobel/coding-kata/readme.txt

 npm: http://npmjs.org/
 coffeescript: 'npm install coffee-script'

-if you're on os x and you have homebrew installed (https://github.com/mxcl/homebrew) you can just issue 'brew install node && curl http://npmjs.org/install.sh | sh && npm install coffee-script' to get all of the dependencies.
+if you're on os x and you have homebrew installed (https://github.com/mxcl/homebrew) you can issue 'brew install node && curl http://npmjs.org/install.sh | sh && npm install coffee-script' to get all of the dependencies.